k-bx/k-bx.github.io/articles/drinker.md

 In this post, I will:

 - articulate a bit on the "paradoxical" part of the problem
-- describe my way of proving it constructively in [cubicaltt](https://github.com/mortberg/cubicaltt)
+- describe my way of proving it with Curry–Howard correspondence (or [Brouwer-Heyting-Kolmogorov interpretation](https://ncatlab.org/nlab/show/Brouwer-Heyting-Kolmogorov+interpretation), if you like) in [cubicaltt](https://github.com/mortberg/cubicaltt)
 - mention few things which were discovered as a pleasant surprise as I went along

 ## Paradoxiness

 There are few peculiar things about this paradox.
 First, it isn't really a paradox, there's only a paradox-ish part about it.
 The part is that linguistically, it seems like the person is causing everyone else to drink somehow, whereas in reality, what is stated is that you can always find a person, such that it just so happens that everyone else is drinking along.
 To make a similar statement not involving conscious agents: "every day, I can find a person, such that, if that person is up, then the sun is up".
 This doesn't mean that the sun follows some person's actions.
 What we see is a principle named [Correlation does not imply causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).

-## Stating it constructively
+## Stating it via Propositions-as-Types

 Let's start with the hardest part, getting the theorem statement precisely and correctly: